Water Drop on Thin Viscous Oil Layers: From Stick-Slip Spreading to Dewetting: Discussion

 \section{Discussion}

-Our observation that the impacted drop initially does not deform the oil layer contrast with the findings from other studies on water drop impact on oil \cite{Matar2018, Lee2014Langmuir, Kim2016Langmuir}.
-For instance, Che et al. \cite{Matar2018} examined water drop impact on silicone oil layers with viscosities ranging from 5 to 50 cSt.
+Our observations indicate that the drop spreading without impact involves some stick-slip-like spreading, possibly due to the formation of an oil ridge around the moving contact line.
+Notably, the stick-slip spreading is absent when the drop is less denser than the oil.
+Upon impact, the spreading becomes smoother.
+Moreover, the drop initially does not deform the oil layer contrast with the findings from other studies on water drop impact on oil \cite{Matar2018, Lee2014Langmuir, Kim2016Langmuir}.
+For instance, Che et al. \cite{Matar2018} examined water drop impact on silicone oil layers with viscosity ranging from 5 to 50 cSt.
 They noted that the impacted drop displaces the oil layer, but this effect diminishes with increasing oil viscosity, consistent with our findings.
-Our measurements, conducted at much higher viscosity (370 and 10000 cSt), reveal that the impacted drop does not disturb the oil layer during its spreading phase.
+Our measurements, conducted at much higher viscosity (370 and 10k cSt), reveal that the impacted drop does not disturb the oil layer during its spreading phase.

-While the drops spread on high-viscosity oil almost akin to a solid surface, the retraction phase involves significant viscous dissipation.
-This could be attributed to the dragging of the oil along with the retracting contact line.
-Conversely, in experiments with very low viscosity, such as our trials with 20 cSt silicone oil, the retracted water drop retained considerable kinetic energy, resulting in the formation of a vertically elongated jet shape (see Supplementary Fig. S3).
+In experiments with very low viscosity oil, such as our trials with 20 cSt silicone oil, the retracted water drop retained considerable kinetic energy, resulting in the formation of a vertically elongated jet shape (see Supplementary Fig. S2).
 At large impact energies, this jet subsequently broke up to form a small drop at the tip.
 This observation aligns with previous findings indicating that the bouncing of the impacted drop occurs when the oil viscosity is low \cite{Kim2016Langmuir}.
+However, these effects did not exist with a relatively higher viscous oil layer as the drop dissipated most of its kinetic energy, especially during retraction.